-Appraiser accreditation is based on appraisal education, experience, intensive written and verbal examinations and submission of acceptable appraisal reports.
-ASA Accredited Senior Appraisers must have a four-year college degree, a minimum of five years of full-time appraisal experience, must adhere to the ASA’s Principles of Appraisal Practice and Code of Ethics and to the nationally recognized standards of the Uniform Standards of Professional Appraisal Practice (USPAP).
+Appraiser accreditation is based on appraisal education, experience, intensive written and verbal examinations, and submission of acceptable appraisal reports.
+ASA Accredited Senior Appraisers must have a four-year college degree, a minimum of five years of full-time appraisal experience must adhere to the ASA’s Principles of Appraisal Practice and Code of Ethics and to the nationally recognized standards of the Uniform Standards of Professional Appraisal Practice (USPAP).
 A 15-hour USPAP course and exam are also required.
 Each accredited appraiser must furnish professional and personal references and are subject to local background and credit investigations.
 Local ASA chapters also evaluate the practices and conduct personal interviews with all applicants.
 In addition to the initial accreditation, ASA accredited appraisers are required to participate in twenty hours per year of continuing education.

 ASA-accredited appraisers are experts.
 The meticulous ASA accreditation process ensures that ASA-accredited appraisers are accurate, impartial, and credible.
 They are educated and experienced in their fields and are respected members of their communities.
-Most importantly, they deliver independent valuations that assure property is appraised at its appropriate value.
+Most importantly, they deliver independent valuations that assure the property is appraised at its appropriate value.

 One of ASA’s primary objectives is to ensure ethical practices and procedures on the part of its members.
 The society is diligent in its efforts to strengthen and uphold the Principles of Appraisal Practice and Code of Ethics (the code of conduct to which all members must subscribe) in order to protect the client.